Gravity-Inspired Graph Autoencoders for Directed Link Prediction: A Gravity-inspired model for Directed Graph AE and VAE

 where $Z$ is the $n \times d$ matrix of all latent vectors $z_i$, $\tilde{M}$ is the $n$-dimensional vector of all values of $\tilde{m}_i$, and $(Z,\tilde{M})$ is the $n \times (d+1)$ matrix row-concatenating $Z$ and $\tilde{M}$.
 We note that learning $\tilde{m}_i$ is equivalent to learning $m_i$, but is also more convenient since we get rid of the gravitational constant $G$ and of the logarithm.

-In this GCN encoder, as we process directed graphs, we replace the usual symmetric normalisation of $A$, i.e. $D^{-1/2}(A + I) D^{-1/2}$, by the out-degree normalization $D_{\text{out}}^{-1} (A + I)$.
-Here, $D_{\text{out}}$ denotes the diagonal out-degree matrix of $A + I$, i.e. the element $(i,i)$ of $D_{\text{out}}$ corresponds to the number of edges (potentially weighted) going out of node $i$, plus one.
-Therefore, at each layer of the GCN, the feature vector of a node is the average of features vectors from previous layer of the neighbors to which it points, together with its own feature vector and with a ReLU activation.
+In this GCN encoder, as we process directed graphs, we replace the usual symmetric normalization of $A$, i.e., $D^{-1/2}(A + I) D^{-1/2}$, by the out-degree normalization $D_{\text{out}}^{-1} (A + I)$.
+Here, $D_{\text{out}}$ denotes the diagonal out-degree matrix of $A + I$, i.e., the element $(i,i)$ of $D_{\text{out}}$ corresponds to the number of edges (potentially weighted) going out of the node $i$, plus one.
+Therefore, at each layer of the GCN, the feature vector of a node is the average of feature vectors from the previous layer of the neighbors to which it points, together with its own feature vector and combined with a ReLU activation.